 However all of this came at a price!
 The road had several massive descents and ascents, and some were quite steep.
 Pushing was required on several occasions!
 You can see the road snaking all over the place in the pics.

-By the time I reached the end and the final decent to Akaroa, I was done for!
+By the time I reached the end and the final descent to Akaroa, I was done for!
 The cloud had rolled in and it was raining.
-This made the decent a bit of a hairy experience!
+This made the descent a bit of a hairy experience!
 As we know I am not the best descender anyway, and in the wet it’s even worse!
-I think I might have been slower going down then pedalling up!
+I think I might have been slower going down than pedalling up!

 My legs told me it had been a tough day, but then I downloaded the profile and got the stats!
 It was officially the toughest day of the trip yet!
 Over 1,200m of climb in just 50km.
 No wonder I felt done for!